 Set daily and weekly objectives to have a concrete way to evaluate your progress and determine the amount of time you will spend on each job search activity, like research, targeting jobs, and making contacts.

 Built your schedule around relevant tasks you know will need to be completed.
-For instance, updating or creating a searchable and powerful LinkedIn profile, updating and targetting your resume and cover letter for specific postings, networking activities to find the hidden job market, and the actual act of job searching all need to be factored into your schedule.
+For instance, updating or creating a searchable and robust LinkedIn profile, updating and targetting your resume and cover letter for specific postings, networking activities to find the hidden job market, and the actual act of job searching all need to be factored into your schedule.

-Before you even begin your job search, you should be able to plan the first week’s schedule just off of what you know will need to be completed.
+Before you even begin your job search, you should be able to plan the first week’s schedule based on what you know will need to be completed.
 Once you create your job search schedule – stick with it!
 Don’t pick and choose which items to complete, as this is the perfect recipe for an unorganized job search disaster.